-- The washing machine runs on an AC power supply. - A breaker protects the electrical circuit. - The washing machine is supplied with water from the onboard tanks via a supply valve. - Drainage of used water is made through the sink drain.
+- The washing machine runs on an AC power supply. - A breaker protects the electrical circuit. - The washing machine is supplied with water from the onboard tanks via a supply valve.

 - Check the level in the water tanks and switch on the water system. - Open the water supply valve/washing machine. - Turn on the AC circuit (shore or generator) and actuate the washing machine circuit breaker. - Start the washing machine.